Amesbury and Military Camp Light Railway

-The Amesbury and Military Camp Light Railway (also known as the Bulford Camp Railway) was a branch line in Wiltshire, England, constructed under a light railway order dated 24 September 1898.
+The Amesbury and Military Camp Light Railway (also known as the Bulford Camp Railway) was a branch line in Wiltshire, England, constructed under a light railway order, the Amesbury and Military Camp Light Railway Order 1898, dated 24 September 1898.
 It was opened for military traffic from Amesbury to the east-facing Newton Tony Junction (on the London and South Western Railway main line from Andover to Salisbury, part of the West of England line) on 1 October 1901.
 A west-facing junction, Amesbury Junction, where the branch burrowed under the main line, opened on 2 June 1902.
 The line closed in 1963.

 Previous proposals

 Although the line did not open until the early 1900s, various other proposals had been put forward, but none had succeeded in being built.
 Before the Bulford Camp branch opened, all nearby railway routes had skirted Salisbury Plain, but none led through it.